unboxed/unboxed.co/source/blog/2017-07-21-what-should-be-in-your-innovation-kit.md

 - “Do we have enough post-its?”
 - “Where are all the index cards?”

-We’ve had this conversation so many times that we now refer to all the materials we need for these Innovation Surgery sessions as “the usual suspects”.<br/>
+We’ve had this conversation so many times that we now refer to all the materials we use to help us with these Innovation Surgery sessions as “the usual suspects”:<br/>

 - “Have we got all the usual suspects?”
 - “We do indeed.
 All present and accounted for.”

 Of course, an Innovation Surgery is just a small snapshot into what “innovation” really looks like in practice.
-These materials are a key part of our session, helping support what we’re doing, but they’re just a small selection of the materials that we usually bring along when collaborating on a project.<br/>
+These materials help support what we’re doing, but they’re just a small selection of the materials that we usually bring along when collaborating on a project.<br/>

-So what are the materials that our teams use when on a project?
-So what sort of things do you need to bring along with you when kickstarting innovation?
+So, what are the materials that our teams generally use when on a project?
+What sort of things do you need to bring along with you to support you in kickstarting innovation?
 What should be in your "innovation kit"?<br/>

 ![Your innovation kit](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/516d1f156729f8343abeb4c40555a8c5.JPG)